science-digital/sd-integration-tool-template/README.md

 or work around any issues.

-## Build the Template:

-We start by building the template "as is".
-This packages the code and dependencies into a docker image.
-The docker image can be used to run the code with its dependencies both on your local machine and also from the Sciansa IVCAP infrastructure.

-Note: It is only necessary to build the container when you want to test locally inside the container (the container will also be built automatically as part of the deployment process).
-We explain this step up front so that we can explain local testing in and outside of the container in parallel to simplify the description.
+## Install Template Specific Dependencies and Build:

+We start by using/building the template "as is".

+This section covers installing the template specific dependencies.
+The process looks a little different depending on whether you are installing the dependencies for the "inside" or "outside" the container scenario.

-- Install Template Specific Build Dependencies:
+- Install Template Specific Dependencies:
+  - The following is only needed for running the service in the "outside the container" configuration and creates a virtual environment with the necessary dependencies.
+You only need to do this once or if you have updated your dependencies (in (pyproject.toml)).
 ```
 $ poetry install --no-root
 # Expect: